-This article is simply an overview of the retail market for organic food in the local Brussels, Belgium area in 2021, including a partial listing of shops and nearby farms.
-This listing is not complete.
-It is also not an endorsement of any supplier.
 Nobody sponsored this survey.
 Buyer beware.
-Of course, you can now buy some organic food in supermarkets, but the smaller shops tend to be closer to their local suppliers, more flexible, and more transparent with their customers.
+Of course, you can buy some organic food in supermarkets, but the smaller shops tend to be closer to their local suppliers, more flexible, and more transparent with their customers.

 Brussels has many small, independent organic food shops.
 My favorite is Bioshop Den Teepot on rue Chartreux 66 near the Bourse.
 They have been there for years.
-Operated by three brothers, they are oriented towards vegans, with a selection of fresh, organic vegetables and fruits, and some grains, beans, and legumes in bulk.
-They have a vegan restaurant upstairs open for lunch only, when they are open.
+Operated by three brothers, they are oriented towards vegans, with a selection of fresh, organic vegetables and fruits, grains, beans, and legumes in bulk, and some packaged foods.
+A related vegan restaurant upstairs is open for lunch only, when they are open.
+Bioshop is a loose affiliation of independent organic health food shops in Belgium.

 Since 1988, still another local chain of organic food shops is Sequoia, but they do not list their suppliers.
 They appear to be oriented toward vegetarians and vegans only.
 If you bring your own washable and reusable containers, you can get five percent off their prices of vegetables, fruits, and bulk products.
 Similarly, Origin’O is another local chain of organic shops, but they do not list their suppliers either.

-The Food Shop is another organic shop.
+The Food Hub is still another organic shop.
 They buy mostly from small- and mid-sized local farmers, many of whom are local.
 They list their suppliers on their website.
 They also take orders online and deliver.
-They have a shop in Molenbeek near Metro Comte de Flandre and another shop in Leuven next to the train station.
+They have a shop in Molenbeek on the canal near Metro Comte de Flandre and another shop in Leuven next to the train station.

 Les Potagers de Chaumont